spring-guides/gs-service-registration-and-discovery/README.md

 Once we have our configured `JdbcTemplate`, it's easy to then start making calls to the database.

-First, we install some DDL using the `JdbcTemplate#execute` method.
+First, we install some DDL using `JdbcTemplate`'s `execute` method.

-Then, we install some records in our newly created table using `JdbcTemplate#update`.
+Then, we install some records in our newly created table using `JdbcTemplate`'s `update` method.
 The first argument to the method call is the query string, the last argument (the array of `Object`s) holds the variables to be substituted into the query where the "`?`" characters are.

-> Using `?` for arguments helps avoid [SQL injection attacks](http://en.wikipedia.org/wiki/SQL_injection) by instructing JDBC to bind variables.
+> Using `?` for arguments avoids [SQL injection attacks](http://en.wikipedia.org/wiki/SQL_injection) by instructing JDBC to bind variables.

-Finally we use the `JdbcTemplate#query` method to search our table for records matching our criteria.
+Finally we use the `query` method to search our table for records matching our criteria.
 We again use the "`?`" arguments to parameterize the query, passing in the actual values when we make the call.
-The last argument in the `JdbcTemplate#query` method is an instance of `RowMapper<T>`, which we provide.
+The last argument in the `query` method is an instance of `RowMapper<T>`, which we provide.
 Spring's done 90% of the work, but it can't possibly know what we want it to do with the result set data.
 So, we provide a `RowMapper<T>` instance that Spring will call for each record, aggregate the results, and then give back to us as a collection.

 Building and Running the Client
 --------------------------------------